Infant Mortality in Michigan

 Permission to copy, reprint, or otherwise distribute KIDS COUNT data is granted as long as appropriate acknowledgement is given.
 When citing data from the website, please use: The Annie E. Casey Foundation, KIDS COUNT Data Center, datacenter.kidscount.org

 Definitions: Infant Deaths include deaths of infants up to one year of age.
-The rate is the number per 1,000 live births.
-An * indicates fewer than six occurrences.
+The number is the 3-year average ending in the year listed.
+The rate is the number per 1,000 average live births during that period.
+An * for the rate indicates fewer than an average of two deaths in the three-year period.
+Rates are suppressed for small counts for reliability.

 Data Source: Michigan Department of Health and Human Services, Division for Vital Records and Health Statistics.